stanford-cs248/draw-svg/README.md

 In this project, you will implement a simple software rasterizer that draws points, lines, triangles, and bitmap images.
 When you are done, you will have a viewer that supports basic features of the [Scalable Vector Graphics](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) (SVG) format that is now widely used on the internet.

 ## Due date
-The assignment is due Jan 24 at 11:59:59 PM.
+The assignment is due Jan 23 at 11:59:59 PM.

 ## Submission instruction
 Zip your assignment directory (please delete build directory to reduce the file size), and upload your zipped file to [Canvas](https://canvas.stanford.edu).
 You can click on the Dashboard tab on the left bar to select Interactive Computer Graphics.

 One submission per team, you are allowed to work in teams of up to 2 people or individually.
+Please **ONLY** have one submission per team.

 ## Getting started